Zyada Mat Udd: Plot

 Goldie Khurana, who had his inheritance on autopilot — until a storm hits!
 After the untimely passing of his father, the heir to Air-Aasman Airlines learns that his seat at the top isn't reserved just yet.
 The airline board throws a major plot twist, stating that he must earn his wings by winning the coveted Flight Attendant of the Year award if he wants to take over.
 Goldie goes incognito as Gopal, a rookie steward navigating a world of back-to-back flights and backbreaking work with no option but to buckle up.

 Kajal Thakkar, a confident and ambitious air hostess who sees Air-Aasman as her runway to a luxurious life.
 She believes that marrying a rich man is her ticket to a better future, unaware that her fellow crew member is the heir of Air-Aasman.
-Then there's Shilpa Srivastava, the sharp and authoritative head stewardess who runs a tight ship, or rather a cabin, and ensures that Gopal, aka Goldie, doesn't have it easy.
+Then there's Shilpa Srivastava, the sharp and authoritative head stewardess who runs a tight ship, or rather a cabin, and ensures that Gopal, Goldie, doesn't have it easy.

 Passengers aboard Air-Aasman should be less worried about calamities and more about the spectacular incompetence of its crew that doles out setbacks rather than dealing with them.
 Amid this whirlwind, will Goldie's cover as Gopal crash and burn with a crew that turns every flight into a comedy of errors?